-Mashed Roasted Butternut Squash is a savoury side dish that is perfect for holiday feasts, and just as good for everyday.
+Mashed Roasted Butternut Squash is a savoury side dish that is perfect for holiday feasts, and just as good for every day.

 Sweet or Savory Mashed Butternut Squash?

-Many of recipes you'll find for butternut squash are sweet.
-They use maple syrup or brown sugar, and often, cinnamon, nutmeg and ginger.
+Many of the recipes you'll find for butternut squash are sweet.
+They use maple syrup or brown sugar, and often, cinnamon, nutmeg, and ginger.
 And those sweet butternut recipe variations are totally delicious in every way.
 However, if you want to make a savoury version for your Thanksgiving table, then this mashed roasted garlic butternut squash is perfect.

 The Easiest Way to Prepare Butternut Squash

 Roasting any vegetable brings out an elevated depth of flavour.
 Many recipes tell you to peel and cube the squash before roasting.

 Peeling and cutting a raw squash can really be a pain, (in every way because it can be dangerous if you aren't careful).
 It's a lot of work and effort, so why do it?
 Instead, just pierce the squash in a few places, then put the whole squash in the oven and let it bake.
 When it's finished roasting, it will be very easy to slice, remove the seeds, and scoop the flesh off of the skin.